rippedpiracy/site/docs/Utilities/misc.md

 [**Temporary Containers**](https://github.com/stoically/temporary-containers) (Firefox) - Allows you to open tabs, websites, and links in automatically managed disposable containers.
 Containers isolate data websites store (cookies, storage, and more) from each other

-[**Cookie AutoDelete**](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - Deletes cookies and other browsing site data as soon as the tab closes, domain changes or browser restarts.
+[**Cookie AutoDelete**](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - Deletes cookies and other browsing site data as soon as a Browser Tab closes, domain changes or browser restarts.

 [**Disconnect**](https://github.com/disconnectme/disconnect) - Makes the web faster, more private, and more secure.